moqui/moqui-runtime/base-component/webroot/screen/webroot/js/select2/README_MOQUI.txt

 Added additional logic to more naturally handle (Shift) Tab keypresses, causing focus to move to the next/previous element immediately.

-2020-04-08 DEJ:
+20200408 DEJ:
 If no options and/or options are loading ignore ENTER.
-This avoids certain user error and makes it possible to use
+This avoids certain user error and makes it possible to use a barcode scanner.

+20201105 DEJ:
+Also ignore TAB if options are loading.